Violin Concerto No. 6 (Mozart): Background

 This violin concerto was first published by Johann André in 1799.
 A contemporary writer had stated the work to have been composed in 1784 and that it had been played to Eck by Mozart, although Mozart's widow Constanze stated that if authentic, the work must have been composed earlier.
 Ludwig von Köchel dated the work to 1776 in his catalogue, labelling it K. 268.
 A common hypothesis made in the later half of the 19th century was that the piece was based on authentic Mozart material but constructed by a less skilled composer.
 Cecil B. Oldman believed that the work had stylistic similarities to Mozart's sinfonia concertante for violin and viola, K. 364, and that Eck was the completer of the work, writing in a footnote to p.
 1469 of The Letters of Mozart and his Family Volume III:

+Donald Francis Tovey in his Essays in Musical Analysis (Concertos) of 1936 commented, "The Concerto in E flat, which is the most frequently played, and purports to be the sixth, may be based on genuine material, but no competent musical scholar believes that it can possibly be genuine in the form in which it is known to us."
+However, since then, performances in the concert hall and on disc have become infrequent compared to the five authentic Mozart violin concertos.

 Alfred Einstein dated the work to 1780 in his third edition of the Köchel catalogue, renumbering it as K. 365b.
 In a 1978 comparison of this concerto with several known Eck violin concertos, Walter Lebermann confirmed the work's probable attribution to Eck and gave a dating of before 1790.
 The 1980 sixth edition of the Köchel catalogue removed this concerto from the main catalogue and into the appendix for spurious and doubtful works as K. Anh.C 14.04, and the work is not included in the Neue Mozart-Ausgabe.